org-arl/UnderwaterAcoustics.jl/CONTRIBUTING.md

 We have not evolved a formal coding standard yet, but good coding practices common in the Julia community are adopted in this project.
 At minimum, you should be familiar (and comply to the extent reasonable) with [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/), [Julia performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/) and the [Julia documentation guidelines](https://docs.julialang.org/en/v1/manual/documentation/).

 ### Some guidelines:
 - Properly format and indent your code.
-Use 2 spaces for intentation (DO NOT use tabs).
+Use 2 spaces for indentation (DO NOT use tabs).
 - Use blank lines and/or comments to separate code sections for readability.
 But do not use excess whitespace or blank lines, as this limits the amount of visible code on the screen and makes the code harder to navigate.
 - Do not leave chunks of commented code in the codebase.
 Delete unused code, and rely on git history for access to old code when necessary.
 - Type names start with a capital letter and use CamelCase (e.g. `RaySolver`).